Vamsicse/DailyCodingProblemSolutions/README.md

 Find First and Last Position of Element in Sorted Array.  {LeetCode: #34}

-Given an array of integers nums sorted in ascending order, find the starting and ending position of a given target value.
+Given an array of integers nums zorted in ascending order, find the starting and ending position of a given target value.

 If target is not found in the array, return [-1, -1].

-[Solution](solution/ElementFirstLastPositionSortedArray.java)   {Approach: Binary Search, Difficulty: Medium}
+[Solution](solution/ElementFirstLastPositionSortedArray.java)   {Approach: Binary Zearch, Difficulty: Medium}

 ---